 Upon arrival, the police forces, armed with military-style weapons and vehicles, aggressively closed in on protesters, beating and pepper spraying men, women, youth, and elders.
 Injuries were reported by people on the frontline, as peaceful demonstrators were tackled and separated from their groups.
 The police squads continued to push back with batons and assault rifles.
 A large number of ‘protectors’ headed back to the camping site, after being told that they were going to be arrested if they stayed.
 When they attempted to leave, however, they found that the police had encircled the area, trapping them, and began arresting every single individual on sight.

 This was also the case across from the courthouse in Mandan when Amy Goodman was there.
 The police had placed vehicles on either side of the demonstrators as they prayed and chanted “Water is Life”.
 Nobody had threatened them, but they had on helmets and billy clubs.
+More here with video of the day after DAPL plowed through burial sites after they were told they were burial sites.
 They continually videotaped the demonstrators, sweeping up and down the line; and when they realized the demonstrators were also videotaping them, at least one put a scarf over half of his face.

 In addition to the group of civilians arrested, police rounded up journalists and reporters, prompting accusations that they have actively attempted to stifle the freedom of the press, protected under the First Amendment.